Bradford protein assay: Principle

 The Bradford assay, a colorimetric protein assay, is based on an absorbance shift of the dye Coomassie brilliant blue G-250.
 The Coomassie brilliant blue G-250 dye exists in three forms: anionic (blue), neutral (green), and cationic (red).
-Under acidic conditions, the dye is red; as it loses acidity, the red form of the dye is converted into its blue form, binding to the protein being assayed.
-If there is no protein to bind, then the solution will remain brown.
-The dye forms a strong, noncovalent complex with the protein's carboxyl group by van der Waals force and amino group through electrostatic interactions.
-During the formation of this complex, the red form of Coomassie dye first donates its free electron to the ionizable groups on the protein, which causes a disruption of the protein's native state, consequently exposing its hydrophobic pockets.
-These pockets in the protein's tertiary structure bind non-covalently to the non-polar region of the dye via the first bond interaction (van der Waals forces) which position the positive amine groups in proximity with the negative charge of the dye.
-The bond is further strengthened by the second bond interaction between the two, the ionic interaction.
-When the dye binds to the protein, it causes a shift from 465 nm to 595 nm, which is why the absorbance readings are taken at 595 nm.

-The cationic (unbound) form is green / red and has an absorption spectrum maximum historically held to be at 465 nm.
-The anionic bound form of the dye which is held together by hydrophobic and ionic interactions, has an absorption spectrum maximum historically held to be at 595 nm.
+Under acidic conditions, the dye is red; when it is deprotonated, the red form of the dye is converted into its blue form, which can bind to the protein being assayed.
+If there is no protein present, then the solution will remain brown.
+Dye-protein interactions are driven by electrostatic interactions between positively charged arginine (and to a lesser extent, lysine and histidine) and the deprotonated negatively charged sulfonate groups on the dye, as well as hydrophobic interactions with the aromatic amino acids (tryptophan, tyrosine, phenylalanine).
+Binding of the dye to the protein stabilizes the anionic form of the dye, which can be detected colorimetrically by a shift from 465 nm to 595 nm.
+The cationic (unbound) form is red and has an absorption spectrum maximum at 465 nm, whereas the anionic bound form has an absorption spectrum maximum at 595 nm.
 The increase of absorbance at 595 nm is proportional to the amount of bound dye, and thus to the amount (concentration) of protein present in the sample.